paradigmxyz/reth/README.md

 3. **Free for anyone to use any way they want**: Reth is free open source software, built for the community, by the community.
 By licensing the software under the Apache/MIT license, we want developers to use it without being bound by business licenses, or having to think about the implications of GPL-like licenses.
 4. **Client Diversity**: The Ethereum protocol becomes more antifragile when no node implementation dominates.
 This ensures that if there's a software bug, the network does not finalize a bad block.
 By building a new client, we hope to contribute to Ethereum's antifragility.
 5. **Support as many EVM chains as possible**: We aspire that Reth can full-sync not only Ethereum, but also other chains like Optimism, Polygon, Binance Smart Chain, and more.
 If you're working on any of these projects, please reach out.
-6. **Archive & pruned nodes, full sync and fast syncs**: We want to solve for node operators that care about fast historical queries, but also for hobbyists who cannot operate on large hardware.
+6. **Configurability**: We want to solve for node operators that care about fast historical queries, but also for hobbyists who cannot operate on large hardware.
 We also want to support teams and individuals who want both sync from genesis and via "fast sync".
 We envision that Reth will be configurable enough and provide configurable "profiles" for the tradeoffs that each team faces.

 # Status